Open-Athena/biofoundation/README.md

 # BioFoundation

-An ecosystem for users of biological foundation models.
+An ecosystem for biological foundation models.

 ## Installation